Business Networking in the Age of COVID-19

 Meridian Associates provides land development, land surveying, civil engineering, renewable energy, LiDAR scanning, and landscape architecture services to corporate, commercial, industrial, institutional, and public sector clients.
 Learn more at https://www.meridianassoc.com

 Related Post: Best Practices in Lead Generation

 Be My Guest!

-Lysa Miller, co-founder of 3MediaWeb, an award-winning provider of enterprise web solutions, is also the founder of The MetroWest Women’s Network – she’s known throughout Greater Boston and Central Massachusetts as a professional networker, connector, and champion for other entrepreneurs.
+Lysa Miller, founder of Ladybugz Interactive, an award-winning agency, is also the founder of The MetroWest Women’s Network – she’s known throughout Greater Boston and Central Massachusetts as a professional networker, connector, and champion for other entrepreneurs.
 Her COVID-19 networking strategy involves good old fashioned PR, which has netted her guest spots contributing to blogs, webinars and podcasts to reach new audiences.

 “As a professional networker, I have missed out on networking and generating referrals because I can't meet with people.
 If I had to Zoom with every one of these contacts, I would be overwhelmed and unproductive.
 So I’ve been nurturing and growing my network by guesting on webinars and podcasts.
 Not only do I forge a connection with the hosts, which is a plus because they usually have great contacts and followings, but also with listeners and attendees.
 I've also done some Zoom meetings, but when I do those I try to do them with a few people involved, not just myself, to make it a little more exciting and dynamic.

 I've also been exploring online software such as Alignable to be able to network more easily, and have been checking out new ways to meet people.
 Hopefully, I will learn something new and continue to make great connections, even during this time and beyond.”